Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Where does Elderflower grow?

 Elder shrubs can be found all over Europe, North America and other parts of the world mainly in the Northern Hemisphere.
-While black elder (Sambucus nigra) is native to Europe, its subsp.
+While european elder (Sambucus nigra) is native to Europe, its subsp.
 American black elder (Sambucus nigra canadensis) is native to eastern North America.
 People living in western North America can find more often blue elder (Sambucu nigra subsp. cerulea) as it naturally grow there.

 Harvesting Elderflowers